Unified Health System

+The SUS provides services ranging from primary care to complex procedures and offers emergency care for people who suffer accidents through the Urgent Mobile Care Service (Serviço de Atendimento Móvel de Urgência; SAMU).
+The Brazilian health system also provides free vaccines and medicines for people with various diseases (such as diabetes, high blood pressure, asthma, HIV and Alzheimer's), funds research in the area of epidemiology and monitors the quality of food offered in commercial establishments through the National Health Surveillance Agency (Anvisa).

 Creation

 After the end of the military dictatorship that had ruled the country for 20 years from the 1960s to the 1980s, the 1988 Constitution of Brazil sought to guarantee more rights and freedoms to the population, and set many objectives of social development.
 Among those, improving health care was set as a priority:

 Two years later on Wednesday, 19 September 1990, the objectives set in the constitution were consolidated in the letter of the law by the Federal Law Number 8.080, whose articles created the SUS and defined its actuation.
 Prior to that, only people who contributed with the social security were able to receive health care.
 The creation of the SUS was important in that more than 80% of the Brazilian population depend on it to receive medical treatment.
 Brazil provides two-tier health care, and almost 25% of the population pay for private insurance.

 Objectives

 The SUS's objectives are, by the law of its creation, defined as: